-I added a new letter to my initialism for judging which of my creations are worthy of displaying as an artwork.
+I added a new letter to my acronym for judging which of my creations are worthy of displaying as an artwork.
 I added a final T, which allows for it to still have a fun sounding pronunciation.

 - V for the vibe of the thing.

 - O for originality, does the image look unique, like something you haven’t seen before?

 - C for composition, do the different images or layers work together?

 - A for aesthetic, does the image look like art?

 - T for how transformational the image is.
 Does it depart from the source material, or is there something from the source material that still defines the image?

 The scale is one to ten for each category and of course just arbitrary judgements that I would not likely cast the same way twice.
 It allowed me to pick this image as the most suitable collage to represent my art today: